Seven Tips to Keep Your Home Office from Being a Hamster Wheel!

 Chase Your Dream

 When you are working at home, the line between work, family, and play can be blurred.
 To keep this from happening, surround yourself with items that remind you why you are doing what you are doing.
 Keep your dream and focus and you will function better on a daily basis.
-For new “home workers,” shaving and other regiments fall apart.
+For some new “home workers,” shaving and other regiments fall apart.
 Don’t let your dreams fall with them.

 Make a List

 Deal with Tough Stuff

 Home can be full of distractions.
 It makes it easier to hide from the hard tasks.
 When you have something that you really do not want to do, but you know that you must do it, put it on your schedule.
 Set aside time to finish the task by treating it as an appointment with yourself.
 Every time you schedule something and then get it done, you will be one step closer to being the quintessential home office King or Queen.

 Make a Time Plan

 Sit back on Sunday night and look at your weekly schedule.
 Look at your to-do list and calendar.
 Schedule your tasks and phone calls at set times during the week.
 Evaluate how long you think each task will take and block your time accordingly.
 This way, the tasks will have definitive start and end times.
 This way, you will find extra time to entertain your distractions, like learning to play the guitar or learning to speak Portuguese, when your work is done.

 When you schedule appointments, create buffer zones.
 For those who have never worked at home, you will find that travel time is not a luxury anymore.
 So, create travel time.
 Give yourself a window before major appointments or zoom meetings to go get a cup of coffee or wander around the house in your slippers to get your blood flowing.
 Think of the walk from the coffee maker back to your bedroom desk as travel time.